• Skip to primary navigation

 Lastly, beware of Rapid Rewards point bonuses offered in the Southwest shopping portal or by a lifestyle partner.

-Are the Southwest Cards subject to Chase’s 5/24?
+Are the Southwest Cards subject to Chase’s 5/24 rule?

 Yes.